-We practice fire drills, bomb drills, intruder drills, earthquake drills and tornado drills at regularly scheduled times throughout each month as per policy and regulations.
+We practice a variety of safety drills with our staff and children, including but not limited to fire drills, intruder drills, earthquake drills, tornado drills, etc. Drills are performed at regularly scheduled times throughout each month as per policy and regulations.
 Each classroom has posted by the classroom door emergency evacuation routes.
+In the event of an actual emergency, families will be notified of all important information via the Brightwheel App.